Elementary and Middle School Teams

 Curriculum & Classes

 Concordia uses Common Core Standards, Next Generation Science Standards, and Washington State Social Studies Standards to guide each child’s personalized learning experience.
 Resources we use include Math in Focus Singapore Math, Discovery Education, Daily Five Reading format, IXL, and more.
-Team Woodlands (ages 10-12) uses the Summit Learning program as another resource for curriculum meeting the standards listed above.
+Team Woodlands and Cardinals (ages 10-12) uses the Summit Learning program as another resource for curriculum meeting the standards listed above.

 In addition to the core subjects, students participate in classes taught by specialist teachers: